kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 If you get an **N**, follow the instructions described [here](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/index.html){:target="\_blank"} for enabling it.

 > note "Note"
-> Nested virtualization is not mandatory for testing KubeVirt, but makes things smoother.
+> Nested virtualization is not mandatory for testing KubeVirt in a virtual machine, but makes things smoother.
 If for any reason it can't be enabled,
 > don't forget to enable emulation as shown in the _[Check for the Virtualization Extensions](#check-for-the-virtualization-extensions)_ section.

 Let's begin, normally, Kind can be started with default values and those will be enough